totemmaker/totemmaker-docs/docs/roboboard-x4/gpio.md

 ## Description

-API to control 4 available GPIO pins.
-They can be used to custom inputs & outputs or event UART, I2C or other communications.
+4 GPIO pins are available to hook up simple input, output or communication (UART, I2C, SPI, ...).
+This can be used to control some custom external electronics or receive input signal.
+Pins can be controlled using standard Arduino code, similar as with TotemDuino.

+!!! info "Note"
+    Board revision v1.1 and v1.0 has different GPIO wiring, so follow instructions accordingly

 ***